 In the event of a bear encounter

-If a bear decides to come visit your campsite, it’s imperative that you remain calm.
-Pay constant attention to his movements and behavior.
-Speak in a calm normal voice to identify yourself that he recognizes you as a human.
+- Speak in a calm normal voice to identify yourself that he recognizes you as a human

 If you see a bear in the campground or your campsite, you should contact your local Park Ranger, campground office or Camp Host.
-This will help alert and protect unsuspecting campers.
+This will help alert and protect unsuspecting campers and staff.

 Leave No Trace

-While the pack in-pack out rule applies to all outdoor activities and camping, it’s extremely important to practice leave no trace in bear country!
+While the pack in-pack out rule applies to all outdoor activities and camping, it’s extremely important to practice leave no trace principle; especially in bear country!

 This includes anything you dump on the ground.
 So, dumping out a half can of beer or soda is even a huge no no in bear country.
 Because they will gravitate towards that sugary or odd smell.

-The big rule of thumb when camping in bear country is to be very extremely cautious of anything you or your family may drop that may attract bears.
-Pack in Pack out!
-This means everything.
+A big rule of thumb when camping in bear country is to be very extremely cautious of anything you or your family may drop that may attract bears.

 Final thoughts on camping in bear country